Mitchell Santner: T20 franchise career

+International career

+2015–2019

 In April 2015, Santner was named in the New Zealand limited-overs squad for the tour of England.
 He made his One Day International debut for New Zealand on 9 June 2015.
 His first international wicket was when he trapped fellow debutant Sam Billings for 3.
 During the fourth ODI in the same series he hit 28 runs off Adil Rashid in one over, which is the second highest runs off one over ever posted in England.
 He made his Twenty20 International debut in the same series on 23 June 2015.

-On 27 November 2015, Santner debuted in his first Test match against Australia.
-That match was also the first day/night Test.
-He also became the first player in history to make his test debut in a Day Night Test Match, where he made his debut against Australia.
+On 27 November 2015, Santner debuted in his first Test match against Australia, becoming the first player in history to make his test debut in a day/night test match.
 He hit a boundary off the first ball of his Test career.